 - If fair market value serves as the foundation for the valuation, equal portions of the pie will likely have different values.
 Because of the lack of control, each pie-slice owner cannot control the size of their slice.
 Additionally, a slice sold in the marketplace will also have less value because a commission has to be paid to the pie vendor that brought the pie to market and sold the pie.
 In the case of a business, the commission paid to the broker who sold the business in the marketplace has an impact on the value.

 Understanding the difference between fair market value and fair value helps you learn the language of business valuation and improves communication between you and your business valuation professional.
 Plus, it tends to be easier than talking to an engineer!
 To learn more about how a business valuation can help your business reach the next level, contact Cray Kaiser today.
-Stay tuned to our blog for the next post in our Business Valuation 101 series.
+Click here to read about the top business valuation myths.